-- Has the effect or will have the effect of physically harming a student damaging a student's property or - Placing a student in reasonable fear of harm to the student's person or of damage to the student's property, - Is sufficiently severe, persistent, or pervasive enough that the action or threat creates an intimidating, threatening, or abusive educational environment for a student. - Materially and substantially disrupts the educational process or the orderly operation of a classroom or school; or - Infringes on the rights of the victim at school.
+- Has the effect or will have the effect of physically harming a student damaging a student's property or - placing a student in reasonable fear of harm to the student's person or of damage to the student's property, - Is sufficiently severe, persistent, or pervasive enough that the action or threat creates an intimidating, threatening, or abusive educational environment for a student. - Materially and substantially disrupts the educational process or the orderly operation of a classroom or school; or - Infringes on the rights of the victim at school.

 Bullying includes cyber bullying.
-Cyber bullying is defined by state law as bullying that is done using any electronic communication device, including:
+Cyber bullying is defined by state law as bullying that is done through the use of any electronic communication device, including through the use of:

 - a cellular or other type of telephone

 - a computer

 - a camera

 - electronic mail

 - instant messaging

 - text messaging

 - a social media application

 - an Internet website

-any other Internet-based communication tool.
+- any other Internet-based communication tool.